Glengarry Shinty Club: History

 A club called Glengarry played against Fort Augustus in 1882 and was active in the 1930s.
 However, in 1948 the club amalgamated with Fort Augustus and became Inveroich.
 The club was reconstituted as Glengarry in 1976 and has continued to this day.
-The club won the Balliemore Cup in 1985, 1988 and 1989 and also reached the final of the Valerie Fraser Cup in 1990 and 1991.
+The club won the Balliemore Cup in 1988 and 1989 and also reached the final of the men's Valerie Fraser Cup in 1990 and 1991.

-The men's team now competes in North Division Two, a decision taken to drop a division with the move to summer shinty which the club opposed.

 In 2010, the club led North Division Two for much of the season but were overhauled by Glenurquhart.
 The Drumnadrochit team turned down the opportunity to gain promotion and Glengarry were also offered the option.
 But they wanted a play-off against Strathglass to test themselves but Strathglass had been given an assurance that their place in North Division One was secure, the Garry therefore turned down promotion.

+The men's team now competes in North Division One, and lifted the Chieftain's Cup in 2023 and 2024.